jerrywardlow/p3catalog/README.md

 Navigate to `localhost:5000` in your web browser... wow, that's neat!
 Shouldn't we peel off the PostgreSQL server into another container, and maybe dump this all behind NGINX?
 Wouldn't docker-compose make more sense here?
-Alright...
+Valid points...

+##### Even Less Docker?

+Need something with less PostgreSQL and more SQLite?
+Hate Gunicorn?
+Looking for an 81% reduction in image size and an 81% reduction in stability?

+`docker run -d -p 5000:5000 jerrywardlow/alpine-catalog`